cthoyt/cthoyt.github.io/_posts/2026/2026-06-03-owl-to-skos.md

 My work on ontologizing GoldBook was done without discussion with IUPAC, similar to most PyOBO sources.
 Personally, I think it's much more valuable to ascribe precise semantics.
-I am less dogmatic about what it means to make an "ontological commitment" than others in the ontology community, and have usually focused on what makes a data resource useful for me.
+I am less dogmatic about ontological commitments and have usually focused on what makes a data resource useful for me.
 In this case, it was being able to access GoldBook through an ontology-like interface such that it could be loaded in SSSOM Curator to
 [lexically predict then manually curate CHMO-GoldBook mappings](https://github.com/biopragmatics/biomappings/pull/240).

-However, now with the SKOS exporter described earlier in this post, we can have it both ways: first starting with a more precise OWL artifact, then downscaling to a simpler SKOS artifact with entries that look like:
+However, now with the SKOS exporter described earlier in this post, I can have it both ways: first starting with a more precise OWL artifact, then downscaling to a simpler SKOS artifact with entries that look like: